Adriano-7/Packman/docs/README.md

 There are switches used in direction and options.
 Possible refactor would be to add a Direction and/or Option Parent Class and add specific Direction/Option subclasses.
 For example, in the case of Direction, it would be easy to implement a method getNextPosition() for each Direction.
-As such defining the direction would allow us to only call that method and not have to deal with conditional logic.
+As such, defining the direction would allow us to only call that method and not have to deal with conditional logic.
-The conditional logic (switches) would be substituted by polymorphism (Refactor called Replace Type Code with Subclasses)) However, this would result in a class explosion (too many classes), especially in the long run.
+The conditional logic (switches) would be substituted by polymorphism (refactor called Replace Type Code with Subclasses) However, this would result in a "class explosion" (too many classes), especially in the long run.

 #### Speculative Generality
 Several options in Menu are not implemented and are unused ("MULTIPLAYER", "SCORES", "OPTIONS").
+In fact, Multiplayer for now does the same as single player.
 A possibly refactor would be to remove these options and only adding them when the features for these options are implemented (or are in the work)

 #### Repeated field across subclasses
-Each monster class has a certain colour with which it will be colored.
+Each monster class has a certain colour with which it will be coloured.
 However, the attribute for color is present in each of the monsters and not even in the general (abstract) monster.
 A simple refactor would be to move that attribute to the Monster class and to make the constructor initiate that element with the return value of getColor.
 Another possible solution would be to delete that attribute and implement the getColor logic directly with the raw return value for each subclass of monster.